recruit-tech/recoil-sync-next/README.md

 - `location`
   - Tis prop specifies what part of the URL to sync.
     See [URL Location](https://recoiljs.org/docs/recoil-sync/api/RecoilURLSync#url-location) for more info.
+- `shallow`
+  - This prop specifies whether or not to use shallow routing.
+See [shallow routing](https://nextjs.org/docs/routing/shallow-routing) for more details.
 - `children`
   - React elements in your component tree.